 8 Ways You Might Be Cheating on Your Taxes

-Don't fall into these common traps that can get you in hot water with the IRS.
+Don't cross the line when it comes to your taxes.
+Avoid these common traps that can get you in hot water with the IRS.

-Whether we're pointing out frequently overlooked tax breaks, explaining how retirement income is taxed or helping you set up your tax withholding, the editors here at Kiplinger want you to trim as much off your tax bill as legally possible.
+Whether we're pointing out frequently overlooked tax breaks, explaining how retirement income is taxed, or helping you avoid an audit, the editors here at Kiplinger want you to trim as much off your tax bill as legally possible.
 But note the word legally.
-Yes, we want you to beat the IRS and save on taxes, but only by following the tax code's rules.
-Save where you can, but pay what you legitimately owe.
+Yes, we want you to beat the IRS and save as much as you can on taxes, but only by obeying the nation's tax laws.
+Save where you can…but pay what you legitimately owe.

-Sometimes, though, taxpayers don't always stay within the bounds of the law when filling out their tax return.
-Of course, there are out-and-out fraudsters who purposely avoid paying the IRS what they owe under the law.
+Sometimes, though, people don't always strictly follow the law when filling out their tax return.
+Of course, there are out-and-out tax cheats who purposely avoid paying the IRS what they owe under the law.
 However, in most cases, people who don't pay all the taxes they legally owe do so unintentionally.
 Both the tax code and IRS forms are complicated, so it's easy to make an honest mistake if you're not careful.
 We know our readers don't intentionally violate the tax laws.
 (Otherwise, you wouldn't be coming to us for advice on how to comply with the law.)
-But we don't want you to make inadvertent errors, either.
-So here are 8 mistakes to avoid so you don't accidently cheat Uncle Sam out of his cut.
+But we don't want you to make any accidental errors, either.
+So here are 8 mistakes to avoid so you don't inadvertently cheat Uncle Sam on your taxes.

 Not Reporting Taxable Income

-Failing to report all of your taxable income on Form 1040 is a big no-no. The general rule is that all income is taxable unless it's specifically exempt by law.
+Failing to report all your taxable income on your tax return is a big no-no. The general rule is that all income is taxable unless it's specifically exempt by law.
 That includes income that isn't reported on a W-2 or 1099 form.
-So, if you receive some odd income here or there, make sure you declare it on your tax return.
+So, if you receive some odd income here or there, make sure you declare it on your return.

 Taxable income can be in the form of money, property or services.
 (For property and services, report the fair market value.)
 For example, you have reportable taxable income if you received a few bucks for a side job, pocketed a fee for jury duty, won tickets to a football game as a door prize, or bartered your way to free haircuts for a year.
-In most cases, you'll report the cash or fair market value of noncash items as "other income" on line 8 of Schedule 1 (Form 1040) or, if you're running a business, on line 6 of Schedule C (Form 1040).
+In most cases, you'll report the cash or fair market value of noncash items as "other income" on Schedule 1 (Form 1040) or, if you're running a business, on Schedule C (Form 1040).